 Kingdom Hearts 2 is the second game in the series, which takes Sora and his friends, Donald Duck and Goofy on a wild ride to save various Disney worlds and find King Mickey.

 If you’ve never played a Kingdom Hearts game before, prepare to be overloaded with information.
-The series is infamous for being a little confusing, but it’s charm means you can put all of that to one side.
-Hack and slash combat makes it easy to get into action, but a variety of role-playing elements add much needed depth to the gameplay.
-And while solid levels and worlds are fun to explore, the wonderful cast of iconic characters will stick with you forever.
+The series is infamous for being a little confusing, but its charm means you can put all of that to one side.
+Hack-and-slash combat makes it easy to get into action, but a variety of role-playing elements add much-needed depth to the gameplay.
+While solid levels and worlds are fun to explore, the wonderful cast of iconic characters will stick with you forever.

-If you’re a fan of big open worlds sprawling with intrigue, monsters, and magic, you might want to consider tossing a coin to your favourite Witcher, Geralt of Rivia.
-In this open world RPG game, you’ll play as the infamous monster hunter during his hunt for his adopted daughter, Ciri, while various otherworldly creatures and factions threaten to get in his way.
+If you’re a fan of big open worlds sprawling with intrigue, monsters, and magic, you might want to consider tossing a coin to your favorite Witcher, Geralt of Rivia.
+In this open-world RPG, you’ll play as the infamous monster hunter during his hunt for his adopted daughter, Ciri, while various otherworldly creatures and factions threaten to get in his way.

 A best games list isn’t complete unless it has a Portal game on it.
-This Valve-created puzzle series fuses brain-teasing platforming conundrums with some of the wittiest writing and memorial voice acting performance you’ll find not only in the genre, but in gaming altogether.
+This Valve-created puzzle series fuses brain-teasing platforming conundrums with some of the wittiest writing and memorial voice-acting performances you’ll find not only in the genre but in gaming altogether.

-As a sequel, Portal 2 once again sees Chell (that’s you) try to escape from Aperture Science, and with it the clutches of sentient computer GLaDOS.
+As a sequel, Portal 2 once again sees Chell (that’s you) try to escape from Aperture Science and the clutches of sentient computer GLaDOS.
 Joined this time by Wheatley – a personality core tasked with the maintenance of the now-crumbling facility – you will need to navigate your way out with the now-iconic portal gun.